kaiosilveira/design-patterns/README.md

 I decided to use C# (on top of .NET Core) as the programming language choice to implement the patterns, as it is a traditional, strongly-typed Object-Oriented language.

+## OO Principles
+These are the OO principles highlighted by the books:
+- Encapsulate what varies
+- Favor composition over inheritance
+- Program to interfaces, not implementations
+- Strive for loosely coupled designs between objects that interact
+- Classes should be open for extension and closed for modification
+- Depend on abstractions.
+Do not depend on concretions
+- Talk only to your friends

 ## Pattern catalog

 **Creational patterns**